veehaitch/setsid-posix/README.md

 This tiny `setsid` implementation should help you out where that package is usually not available (e.g., on macOS).

-Please note that the `--wait` and `--ctty` switches are currently not implemented.
+Please note that the `--ctty` switch is currently not implemented.

 ## Usage